 - The U.S. Embassy in Ankara is located at 110 Atatürk Blvd., Kavaklidere, 06100 Ankara, Turkey.

 Previously, on June 18, 2019, the US Centers for Disease Control and Prevention (CDC) said to ensure you are up-to-date on several Routine Vaccinations before visiting the Republic of Turkey.

-Furthermore, a measle vaccination is important since Turkey is included in the CDC’s worldwide measles alert.
+Furthermore, a measles vaccination is important since Turkey is included in the CDC’s worldwide measles alert.

 Additionally, the CDC suggests these travel vaccinations to many when visiting Turkey:

 - Hepatitis A, Hepatitis B, Rabies, and Typhoid